krkartikay/excelmerge/README.md

 1. GUI for easy use
 2. Fuzzy matching with various algorithms, to match data with typos or from different sources.
 3. Join types - Outer Join, Left join and Inner join supported.
-4. Export to Excel
+5. Shows warning if multiple rows match with fuzzy matching.
-5. Shows warning is multiple rows match with fuzzy matching.
+4. Export to Excel. (`*.xslx`)

 ## Example